 It is crazy to think that John’s been home for just over six months and a week (not that I’m counting)!
 I haven’t made a care package for more than half a year… until last week.
 I created a care package for some friends who are currently overseas– I got to break out all of my care package stuff from last year.
 One of my favorite ways to decorate a box is to use this gift-wrapping idea.
 It is so much easier than cutting down scrapbook paper– and it’s mess-free too!

 So often I hear from military spouses and significant others that they don’t think they’re crafty or artistic enough to create a themed care package.
 If that’s how you feel– or if you just don’t want to spend a lot of time on an intricate care package– wrapping the inside of a box can be a really nice way to decorate and add a little bit of pizazz.

-You can also use this method for boxes that are not care packages.
-You can wrap the inside of a rectangular or square box using this idea.
+You can also use this gift-wrapping trick for boxes that are not care packages.
+You can wrap the inside of a rectangular or square box while you’re wrapping presents.
 It makes it just a little special (and surprising, honestly).

 Here’s my easy way to do it (and have it looking fab for your gift recipient)!

 - Scissors (Exacto blade or pen knife might be helpful as well)

 - Elmer’s Glue or double-sided tape (washi tape or other decorative tapes won’t be helpful here)

 - Cardboard box

 - A roll of decorated paper or plain paper, depending on the occasion (wrapping paper or craft paper)